georgeartem/transcendence/README.md

 ### 8.4 Synthesis for Bell’s Theorem Experimentation

-The transcendence constant **saturates Tsirelson boundary exactly**
+Based on exsiting experimentation methods the transcendence constant appears to saturate the Tsirelson boundary exactly.

 It appears that the universe **naturally selects the Tsirelson-optimal measurement geometry**